ricardojoserf/ricardojoserf.github.io/_posts/2026-1-27-adduser_alternatives.md

 }
 ```

-Then compile it (I recommend using the `x64 Native Tools Command Prompt for VS`):
+Then compile it (I recommend using the `x64 Native Tools Command Prompt for VS` cmd):

 ```cmd
 csc /reference:System.DirectoryServices.dll AddUser.cs